awsdocs/iam-user-guide/doc_source/id_credentials_mfa_configure-api-require.md

    }
    ```

-1. In account B, Bob \(or an application that Bob is running\) calls `AssumeRole`\.
-The API call includes the ARN of the role to assume \(`arn:aws:iam::ACCOUNT-A-ID:role/CrossAccountRole`\), the ID of the MFA device, and the current TOTP that Bob gets from his device\.
+1. In account B, Richard \(or an application that Richard is running\) calls `AssumeRole`\.
+The API call includes the ARN of the role to assume \(`arn:aws:iam::ACCOUNT-A-ID:role/CrossAccountRole`\), the ID of the MFA device, and the current TOTP that Richard gets from his device\.

-   When Bob calls `AssumeRole`, AWS determines whether he has valid credentials, including the requirement for MFA\.
-If so, Bob successfully assumes the role and can perform any DynamoDB action on the table named `Books` in account A while using the role's temporary credentials\.
+   When Richard calls `AssumeRole`, AWS determines whether he has valid credentials, including the requirement for MFA\.
+If so, Richard successfully assumes the role and can perform any DynamoDB action on the table named `Books` in account A while using the role's temporary credentials\.

    For an example of a program that calls `AssumeRole`, see [Calling AssumeRole with MFA Authentication \(Python\)](id_credentials_mfa_sample-code.md#MFAProtectedAPI-example-assumerole)\.